safojan/object-oriented-programming/Virtual_Functions_In_C++/README.md

 oh the last point is a difficult one let understand it with a simple code.

-lets we have a class called animal.
+lets we have a class called animal 🐉 .

 ```
 class animal{